AmyJapanese/VSNote/readme.md

 - **Active tab underline** just like VS Code’s tab bar.
 - **VS Code-style status bar** spanning the entire bottom edge.
 - Folder/file tree and icon tweaks to resemble the VS Code explorer.
+- **Horizontal scrolling** for the tab bar, making it easier to manage many open tabs
+- **Active line highlight** in Live Preview mode for improved readability

 ### Limitations
 - Full reproduction of VS Code's square scrollbars is not possible due to Obsidian's reliance on native system scrollbars.